You can contact LEARNZ, part of CORE Education, at:

 Travis showed us a map that had been made using remote sensing.
 I was amazed that this technology was able to show different types of trees within a forest.
 Watch the video where Travis explains more about remote sensing.

 Not far from the business district of Whangārei is AH Reed Memorial Park.
 The park is a remnant of the original Northland kauri forest.
 Maturing kauri trees known to be at least 500 years old can be easily viewed close up from a raised walkway through the forest canopy.
-It was here that we went next with Travis and Kim.
+It was here that we went next with our experts.

 It was good to be back in a forest setting and up close to some big kauri.
 I get such a good feeling from being next to these magnificent trees.
-Kim talked to us about an app their team are using to record details about kauri.
+We talked about an app the Kauri Dieback team are using to record details about kauri.
 The data is linked to GIS (Geographic Information Systems) software.
 It can be used to inform future work in that area.
 It can also clearly show changes to the trees over time when data data is compared at a later date.
 Data collection is always an important part of field work, and the app makes it much easier to do this.
-You can watch the video to see Kim using the app.
+You can watch the video to see the app in action.